11 Top Trends Dominating Logistics And E-commerce In The UAE

 2. Progression of fulfillment efforts within the UAE

 Online retail has developed slowly due to various hurdles like delivery accuracy and speed as the addressing system was still maturing.
-Today, logistics companies have handled last-mile delivery hurdles and bridged the communication gap between customers and delivery service providers.
+Today, e-commerce logistics companies have handled last-mile delivery hurdles and bridged the communication gap between customers and delivery service providers.
 E-commerce fulfillment has also evolved to the point where there’s more confidence in online shopping.

 “We’re at this really interesting dynamic, and technology is key.
 I think for logistics companies that have pivoted into e-commerce or are developing capabilities in e-commerce, it is important to be nimble, flexible and importantly, they must use data in a manner that enables supply efficiency by serving their customers with B2B, B2C, or D2C solutions model,” claims Judd